jah0147/Turdle/README.md

 (These packages are needed as I used the numpy and pygame libraries in the code.)

-- YOU CAN ALSO JUST RUN THE install.bat file and it will do all the installs for you!
+- OR you can just run the install.bat file and it will do all the installs for you!

 Play Game
 -